Würzburg's old treasures

 The Main has been used for the transport and trade of timber since time immemorial and this section of the riverbank was first fortified as a quay in the mid-16th century.
 In the 17th and 18th centuries, trade became more regular and Prince-Bishop Adam Friedrich von Seinsheim wanted to strengthen this development by commissioning the construction of a harbour crane.

 The imposing baroque crane was built between 1767 and 1773 and has not been in operation for around 180 years.
 However, the technology inside the crane house is still fully preserved and functional today.
-To achieve the maximum lifting power, up to twelve people, known as crane or winch servants, had to set two treadle wheels, each with a diameter of over five metres, in motion at the same time.
+To achieve maximum lifting power, up to twelve people, known as crane or winch servants, had to set two pedal wheels, each with a diameter of over five metres, in motion at the same time.
 The longer of the two crane arms then has a maximum lifting capacity of one tonne, while the three metre shorter arm can lift 1.2 tonnes.
 They are mounted on rollers and can be rotated through 360 degrees.

 In the past, trade was conducted around the crane, but today the Alte Kranen is a popular meeting place on Würzburg's Mainkai.